Nuclear Power Plant Working

 Nowadays, the main use given to nuclear energy is the generation of electric power.
 Nuclear power plants are responsible of doing this process.
 Almost all nuclear power plants in production are using nuclear fission since the nuclear fusion, despite being under development, is currently unfeasible.

-The operation of a nuclear plant is identical to the operation of a thermoelectric power plant operating with coal, oil or gas, except in the way of providing heat to the water for converting this one into steam.
+The operation of a nuclear power plant is identical to the operation of a thermoelectric power plant working with fossil fuels like coal, oil or gas, except in the way of providing heat to the water for converting this one into steam.
 In nuclear reactors this process of producing heat is made by the fission reactions of the fuel atoms.

-90% of power reactors in the world, or in other words, reactors for electrical energy production, are light water reactors (versions of pressurized water or boiling water).
-So, we are going to explain more in details how does this type of reactor works.
+90% of nuclear power reactors in the world, or in other words, reactors for electrical energy production, are light water reactors (in pressurized water or boiling water versions).

 The basic principle of the performance of a nuclear power plant is based on obtaining heat energy through the nuclear fission of the atoms´ nucleus from the fuel.
 This heat energy, already being steam, will be converted into mechanical energy by a turbine, and in the end this mechanical energy will be converted into electrical energy by a generator.